Dixon Hughes Goodman

+Dixon Hughes Goodman LLP was one of the two predecessor firms that merged to form Forvis, LLP.

-Dixon Hughes Goodman LLP is the largest certified public accounting firm headquartered in the Southern U.S. and the 17th largest in the United States.
-It provides accounting, advisory and tax services to public and private companies.
-Dixon Hughes Goodman employs more than 2,000 people in thirteen states: Alabama, California, Florida, Georgia, Maryland, New York, North Carolina, Ohio, South Carolina, Tennessee, Texas, Virginia and West Virginia.
+DHG was the largest accounting firm headquartered in the Southern U.S. and the 17th largest in the United States.
+It provided accounting, advisory and tax services to public and private companies.
+DHG employed more than 2,000 people in thirteen states: Alabama, California, Florida, Georgia, Maryland, New York, North Carolina, Ohio, South Carolina, Tennessee, Texas, Virginia and West Virginia.

-Dixon Hughes Goodman is a member of Praxity, an international association of independent firms in the major markets of North America, South America, Europe and Asia.
-Other firms associated with Praxity include BKD, Moss Adams and Plante Moran.
+Dixon Hughes Goodman was, and Forvis now is, a member of Praxity, an international association of independent firms in the major markets of North America, South America, Europe and Asia.
+Other firms associated with Praxity included BKD, Moss Adams and Plante Moran.